FireTail-io/firetail-krakend-plugin-poc/README.md

 ```

-See the [Configuration](#configuration) section for information on the other available config fields.
+ℹ️ See the [Configuration](#configuration) section for information on the other available config fields.

 ℹ️ Logs are sent to the Firetail SaaS in batches, so logs may not appear immediately on the Firetail SaaS' web UI.